karmaj20/Ruchy-Browna/README.md

 written using functional programming but with clean code rules so shat you can easily understand what is happening one by one.

 Tools used :
-NumPy - scientifc calculations, mathematical functions Matplotlib.pyplot - creating plots
+NumPy - scientifc calculations, mathematical functions '\n' Matplotlib.pyplot - creating plots '\n'
-Random module - generating pseudo-random numbers to randomiza the coordinate angle Time module - generating pseudo-random numbers Exception handling - preventing errors
+Random module - generating pseudo-random numbers to randomiza the coordinate angle '\n' Time module - generating pseudo-random numbers '\n' Exception handling - preventing errors '\n'